Reliable Damping of Free Surface Waves in Numerical Simulations: Common Implementations of Linear and Quadratic Wave Damping

 Another widely used approach was presented by Park et al. (1999), which is implemented in ANSYS Fluent.:

 with damping constant $f_{3}$, $ \kappa $ as given in Eq. (\ref{damp2}) with $ n = 2 $, vertical coordinate $z$ and $z$-coordinates of the domain bottom $z_{{\rm b}}$ and the free water surface $z_{{\rm fs}}$.
-The default value for $f_{3}$ is $10.0$.
+The default value for $f_{3}$ is $10.0 \, \mathrm{m^{-1}}$.

 This approach can be generalized to a quadratic damping function according to Eq. (\ref{quad}).
 It corresponds to the quadratic part of Eq. (\ref{damp1}), except for a quadratic instead of exponential blending in $x$-direction and an added vertical fade-in.
 The latter term is a linear fade between domain bottom, where no damping is applied, to free surface level, where full damping is applied; for practical deep water conditions of several wavelengths water depth, the influence of the $z$-fading term on the applied damping becomes small, since most wave energy is concentrated in the vicinity of the free surface.
 Thus for such cases, this damping approach can be modeled using Eqs. (\ref{damp1}) and (\ref{damp2}) with accordingly adjusted coefficients.
-In a similar manner, also the other damping functions mentioned in Sect. \ref{intro} can be modeled.
-Thus in the following, only the approach by Choi and Yoon (2009) will be considered to study wave damping.
-It is obvious at this point that the findings in this work can easily be transferred to other damping approaches.
+In a similar manner, also the other damping layer approaches from Sect. \ref{intro} (vi) can be modeled.
+Therefore in the following, only the approach by Choi and Yoon (2009) will be considered to study wave damping.
+Thus the findings in this work can easily be transferred to other damping approaches.